Jayleeva/42inception/README.md

 ## Comparisons

 ### Virtual Machines vs Docker
-Docker is smaller, so it uses less ressources.
+Docker is smaller, so it uses less ressources and goes faster.
 You build it with strictly what you need instead of an entire machine.

 ### Secrets vs Environment Variables
 Environment variables are accessible and written in clear.
 Secrets allow, well, secrecy.